• Employee Login FAQ eNotification Contact Us

 Compostable Bags

-If you wish to use “plastic-style” bags, you must buy compostable bags with either of these logos.
-These are made of plant-based materials and will break-down into compost:
+If you wish to use ‘plastic-style’ bags, you must buy compostable bags with either of these logos.
+These are made of plant-based materials and will break down into compost.
+Regular plastic bags can biodegrade over many hundreds years – but that just means they become smaller and smaller pieces of plastic!

 LIVING IN WHITEHORSE